analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 If yes, prefix:

-* the path to files with the relative path from the custom doc to the repository (always `../<repository>` (e.g.,`../hdl`)); and
+* The path to files with the relative path from the custom doc to the repository (always `../<repository>` (e.g.,`../hdl`)); and
-* doc-names with the repository name (e.g., `hdl/`).
+* Doc-names with the repository name (e.g., `hdl/`).

 This ensures compatibility with :ref:`custom-doc`.